Cornell Chicken Barbecue

 Pro Tips for How to Make Cornell Chicken Barbecue

-- The oil in the marinade will fuel the fire.
+- vegetable oil in the marinade will fuel the fire.
 Have a glass of water to quell the flames when necessary.

 - The skin may look burned, that’s OK!
 Just don’t let the fire get away on you.